WS-JamesPlant/unique-pin-generator/README.md

 _RETURNS_ - A string that contains a unique PIN.

-There is a seperate file in this repo called `test.js` that contains a simple test function that is used to generate multiple PINs and has a local array of existing PINs that can be populated.
+There is a separate file in this repo called `test.js` that contains a simple test function that is used to generate multiple PINs and has a local array of existing PINs that can be populated.

 ### generatePins(_count_)